sakan811/NipponDaily/README.md

 ## Features

-- **Web-based News Search**: Searches for recent Japan-related news from across the web, with intelligent source recognition for major outlets like NHK, Japan Times, and Nikkei
+- **Web-based News Search**: Basic web search for recent Japan-related news from across the web with intelligent source recognition
-- **AI-Powered Categorization**: Automatically categorize news into Politics, Business, Technology, Culture, Sports
+- **AI-Powered Categorization**: Automatically categorize news into Politics, Business, Technology, Culture, Sports, and Other
-- **AI Summaries**: Get concise, AI-generated summaries of news articles for quick understanding
+- **AI Summaries**: Get concise, AI-generated summaries of news articles for quick understanding using Google Gemini
 - **On-Demand Loading**: Click "Get News" to fetch the latest articles when you want them, no auto-refresh interruptions
-- **Category Filtering**: Filter news by topic with interactive category buttons (Politics, Business, Technology, Culture, Sports)
+- **Category Filtering**: Filter news by topic with interactive category buttons (All News, Politics, Business, Technology, Culture, Sports)
 - **Time Range Selection**: Filter news by recency with options for All Time, Today, This Week, This Month, This Year
-- **Source Attribution**: See the original source for each article with intelligent source recognition
+- **Source Attribution**: See the original source for each article with intelligent domain recognition
 - **Publication Times**: View when articles were published with smart date formatting
 - **Error Handling**: Built-in error handling with manual retry option if news fetching fails
 - **Loading States**: Smooth loading animations and skeleton UI while fetching content
-- **Clean Interface**: Basic responsive design with Japanese-themed styling
+- **Responsive Design**: Clean interface with Japanese-themed styling and Tailwind CSS
 - **Accessibility**: Full keyboard navigation, focus indicators, and reduced motion support
+- **Comprehensive Testing**: Full test suite with unit tests, server tests, and coverage reporting

 ## Design System